zonemaster/zonemaster-ldns/README.md

 ### Testing

-Some of the unit tests depend on data on Internet, which may change.
+Some of the unit tests depend on data on the Internet, which may change.
 To avoid false fails, those unit tests are only run if the environment variable `TEST_WITH_NETWORK` is `true`.
 By default that variable is unset (those tests are not run).
 To run all tests, execute